walterfreeman/phy211/syllabus.md

 <a id="exams"></a>
 #### Exams

 There will be three exams and a final on the dates shown on the course schedule.
-You may bring one side of handwritten notes, a nonprogrammable calculator, and writing implements.
+You may bring a double-sided page of handwritten notes, a nonprogrammable calculator, and writing implements.
 (Calculators that graph functions or solve equations symbolically are not allowed.)
+Note that your notes must be *handwritten* by you; photocopies of someone else's notes are not allowed.
+(If you have a disability that impairs your ability to write, then you may prepare your notes yourself using means accessible to you.)
  **Cellphones,
 smartwatches, and the like may not be used during exams for any reason.
 Using these devices is presumptive evidence of academic dishonesty.
 If, due to an emergency situation, you require an exception to this, notify